TheDomcio/WonderfulPolishLanguage/README.md

   - [About copyright violation accusations](https://en.wikipedia.org/wiki/Open_Library#Copyright_violation_accusations).
 - [ManyBooks](https://manybooks.net/search-book?language%5Bpl%5D=pl) - A page similar to the above.
 As the name suggests, there are many books here.
 - [Lektorek](https://lektorek.org/lektorek/) - Website associated with [University of Pittsburgh](https://www.pitt.edu/) You will find here a lot of valuable documents related to learning Polish.
 For example, in the category [First Year Polish](https://lektorek.org/lektorek/firstyear/) > [Lessons](https://lektorek.org/lektorek/firstyear/lessons/) there are 12 lessons (as 12 PDF files) and also a supplement and a glossary.
 In ["Other"](https://lektorek.org/lektorek/Other/) you will also find a lot of interesting things, for example [Polish song book](https://lektorek.org/lektorek/Other/), [short stories](https://lektorek.org/lektorek/Other/opowiesci.pdf) and [English-Polish phrasebook](https://lektorek.org/lektorek/Other/phrasebook.pdf) and more.
+- [Baśnie braci Grimm](https://www.grimmstories.com/pl/grimm_basnie/index) - here you have free online multilingual version of the Grimms' Fairy Tales.
+By default, you can read only in the selected language, but there is an option to read that way: on one side you have the first selected language and on the next side you have the second selected language, so for example you can set fairy tale ["Cindrella"](https://www.grimmstories.com/en/grimm_fairy-tales/aschenputtel) from [Hungary (Hamupipőke) to Polish (Kopciuszek)](https://www.grimmstories.com/language.php?grimm=021&l=hu&r=pl) or another example:  ["Rapunzel"](https://www.grimmstories.com/en/grimm_fairy-tales/rapunzel) from [Japanese ( ラプンツェル) to Polish (Roszpunka)](https://www.grimmstories.com/language.php?grimm=012&l=ja&r=pl).
+[Here](https://www.grimmstories.com/en/grimm_fairy-tales/list) is the whole list of available fairy tales, that is 200 + 10  The children's legends + 12 No longer included in the last edition.
+I have read the Polish edition, in which there were 210 of these stories in total.
+I recommend these tales to everyone, it is really great to read, regardless of age and mood.
 - [Ebooks from the government website of The Polish State Forests](https://www.lasy.gov.pl/pl/informacje/publikacje/do-poczytania) - You can find a lot of ebooks on forest-related things. in different formats here, most often in PDF format, but also, of course, in .epub and .mobi.
 [Here, for example, you have a book on the art of photographing nature](https://www.lasy.gov.pl/pl/informacje/publikacje/do-poczytania/sztuka-fotografowania-przyrody) and about [forest survival](https://www.lasy.gov.pl/pl/informacje/publikacje/do-poczytania/survival).
 A lot of people will certainly be interested in [a book on forest recipes](https://www.lasy.gov.pl/pl/informacje/publikacje/e-book-od-lasow-panstwowych/dobre-z-lasu-czyli-natura-od-kuchni).
 - [Wirtualne modelarstwo by Witold Jaworski](https://samoloty3d.pl/wm-000_p.xml) - Ebooks about aircraft computer modeling  (the programs that will be used are Blender, Gimp and Inkscape).
 If you ever wanted to learn how to model, then this guide may prove useful to you, although it is now, when I write it, intended for an older version of Blender, but in fact, the instructions relating to that version will also, of course, be able to be reproduced in the latest version of this software, only requiring a few moments more.
 - [LearnNoW - NTNU](https://www.ntnu.edu/learnnow-pl/info/downloads) -